The NLP Task Effectiveness of Long-Range Transformers: Background

-\paragraph{Low-Rank \& Kernels} These methods approximate the self-attention calculation with random features~\citep{choromanski2021RethinkingAttentionPerformers,peng2021RandomFeatureAttention} or low-rank methods~\citep{wang2020LinformerSelfAttentionLinear}. \citet{katharopoulos2020TransformersAreRNNs} completely discard the softmax function with a more tractable linear dot-product of kernel features, reducing the time complexity to linear and space complexity to constant.
+\paragraph{Low-Rank \& Kernels} These methods approximate the self-attention with low-rank approximation \citep{wang2020LinformerSelfAttentionLinear} or kernelization without explictly computing the matrix production.
+Among them, \citet{choromanski2021RethinkingAttentionPerformers,peng2021RandomFeatureAttention} use random features. \citet{katharopoulos2020TransformersAreRNNs} reduce the time complexity to linear and space complexity to constant by replacing softmax with linear kernel features.